sebsauvage/Shaarli/doc/Home.md

     $GLOBALS['config']['ENABLE_THUMBNAILS'] = false;
     ?>
 ```

- The following parameters are available (parameters (default value)):
+**Do not edit config options in index.php!
+Your changes would be lost when you upgrade.** The following parameters are available (parameters (default value)):

  * `DATADIR ('data')` : This is the name of the subdirectory where Shaarli stores is data file.
 You can change it for better security.
  * `CONFIG_FILE ($GLOBALS['config']['DATADIR'].'/config.php')` : Name of file which is used to store login/password.